DNA repair: Initial steps

-DNA damage checkpoints
+DNA damage response

-After DNA damage, cell cycle checkpoints are activated.
+In the DNA damage response (DDR), cell cycle checkpoints are activated.
 Checkpoint activation pauses the cell cycle and gives the cell time to repair the damage before continuing to divide.
 DNA damage checkpoints occur at the G1/S and G2/M boundaries.
 An intra-S checkpoint also exists.
 Checkpoint activation is controlled by two master kinases, ATM and ATR.
 ATM responds to DNA double-strand breaks and disruptions in chromatin structure, whereas ATR primarily responds to stalled replication forks.
 These kinases phosphorylate downstream targets in a signal transduction cascade, eventually leading to cell cycle arrest.
 A class of checkpoint mediator proteins including BRCA1, MDC1, and 53BP1 has also been identified.
 These proteins seem to be required for transmitting the checkpoint activation signal to downstream proteins.

 DNA damage checkpoint is a signal transduction pathway that blocks cell cycle progression in G1, G2 and metaphase and slows down the rate of S phase progression when DNA is damaged.
 It leads to a pause in cell cycle allowing the cell time to repair the damage before continuing to divide.

 Checkpoint Proteins can be separated into four groups: phosphatidylinositol 3-kinase (PI3K)-like protein kinase, proliferating cell nuclear antigen (PCNA)-like group, two serine/threonine(S/T) kinases and their adaptors.
 Central to all DNA damage induced checkpoints responses is a pair of large protein kinases belonging to the first group of PI3K-like protein kinases-the ATM (Ataxia telangiectasia mutated) and ATR (Ataxia- and Rad-related) kinases, whose sequence and functions have been well conserved in evolution.
 All DNA damage response requires either ATM or ATR because they have the ability to bind to the chromosomes at the site of DNA damage, together with accessory proteins that are platforms on which DNA damage response components and DNA repair complexes can be assembled.

 An important downstream target of ATM and ATR is p53, as it is required for inducing apoptosis following DNA damage.
 The cyclin-dependent kinase inhibitor p21 is induced by both p53-dependent and p53-independent mechanisms and can arrest the cell cycle at the G1/S and G2/M checkpoints by deactivating cyclin/cyclin-dependent kinase complexes.